CLI Tool

 runhuman config get apiUrl

-runhuman config get defaultProject
+runhuman config get project

 config set <key> <value>